 The test fails automatically for any other situation or player.
 If the active player does not succeed in getting US approval he loses the card, which is then discarded.

-[28.0] Russian ntervention
+[28.0] Russian Intervention

 Historically Russia intervened directly in Syria in September 2015, to avoid the collapse of Bashar el-Assad’s Syrian regime.
 As a consequence, Russian troops are deployed in Scenarios 3, 4, 6, 9, 10 & 11, with the possibility of engaging supplementary Russian reinforcements.
 Unless the scenario states otherwise, Russian units are controlled by the Syrian player.
 They must trace a valid supply line to Tartus or Latakia.

 When International Tension reaches Level 10, Russia increases its engagement in the Middle East.
-The player controlling Russian forces draws a bonus card and immediately places all the Russian reinforcements not yet in play, or which may already have been destroyed; any reduced Russian units are rebuilt to full strength.
+The player controlling Russian forces draws a bonus card and immediately places all the Russian reinforcements not yet in play, or which may already have been destroyed, in Tartus or Latakia; any reduced Russian units are rebuilt to full strength.
 If the player has already played the Russian Special Joker card, he may pick it up again to be played a second time.

-If Russia has not yet intervened, the Syrian player (or the Iranian player in Scenario 8) immediately draws 1 bonus card from either draw pile and takes the Russian Joker and the Russian Special Joker card; he then places the 3 following units as immediate reinforcements on Tartus /Latakia (or on any supplied controlled space on the map if these two spaces are not accessible): 22 Para Regt (3-3 A), 56 Para Bde (4-4 A), 810 Marine Bde (4-4-5).
+If Russia has not yet intervened, the Syrian player (or the Iranian player in Scenario 8) immediately draws 1 bonus card from either draw pile and takes the Russian Joker and the Russian Special Joker card; he then places the 3 following units as immediate reinforcements on Tartus and/or Latakia (or on any supplied controlled space on the map if these two spaces are not accessible): 22 Para Regt (3-3 A), 56 Para Bde (4-4 A), 810 Marine Bde (4-4-5).
 On the following turn, the player receives as reinforcements the 3 following units on the same conditions: 205 Mech Bde (4-4-5), 6 Arm Bde (6-5-5) and 7 Para Div (8-10-5).
 Russian supply is explained in Rule 14.9.

 [29.0] Alliances

-FITNA is principally designed as a multiplayer game. this dimension of permanent negotiation, modelled on reality, which gives the game its whole interest and gives the players the feeling of getting into the skin of the local actors.
+FITNA is principally designed as a multiplayer game.
+It is this dimension of permanent negotiation, modelled on reality, which gives the game its whole interest and gives the players the feeling of getting into the skin of the local actors.
 In the scenarios designed for more than two players, the best way to win generally consists of entering into alliances with other players, just as in reality.
-Two or three players can win at the expense of the rest if they form intelligent alliances, even if just .
+Two or three players can win at the expense of the rest if they form intelligent alliances, even if just temporarily.
 On the other hand, it is possible that everybody loses!
 The logic is not that of a zero-sum game.
 Two players may exchange a card each (and one only) during their Events segment, providing they let the other players know.
 On the other hand, they do not have to intimate the card they have exchanged.
 Of course both players must be happy to take part in an exchange of this kind.

 [30.0] Fog of War